andersthemagi/magicalmusings.github.io/index.md

 ##### Credits

 This site was made using the <a href="https://supunkavinda.github.io/jekyll-theme-leaf/">Leaf Blog Jekyll Theme</a> created by <a target="_blank" href="https://twitter.com/_SupunKavinda">Supun Kavinda</a>.
 See more of his work on his <a href="https://github.com/SupunKavinda">Github Page</a>.

+All content is distributed under the MIT License, derivative of the license placed on the Leaf Blog Jekyll Theme.
+Source code and license stipulations are available on <a href="https://github.com/magicalmusings/magicalmusings.github.io">Github</a> for reference.